cloudify-cosmo/docs.getcloudify.org/content/trial_getting_started/set_trial_manager/getting-started-with-cloudify-docker-and-cli.md

 +++
-title = "Getting Started with Cloudify Docker image through cfy command line interface" description = "This guide illustrates how to use cloudify docker image as local CLI client" weight = 95 alwaysopen = false
+title = "Getting started with cfy command line interface" description = "This guide illustrates how to use cloudify docker image as local CLI client" weight = 95 alwaysopen = false